 - Is there any limit on the vouchers use?

 - Will you have to pay the difference if the new flight costs more and will you be able to use the difference if it is less?

 - Is there a financial incentive to take the voucher?
 For example Aer Lingus are adding 10% of the value of the booked flights to its vouchers.

 - Is there any mention of what will happen if the airline becomes insolvent?
 If it is not mentioned you will almost certainly not get your money back from the airline as there is no statutory insolvency scheme if you purchase an airline ticket from an airline or travel business and you receive a valid ticket in exchange for payment.
-For more information on your protection under the ATOL insolvency protection scheme click here.
+For more information on your protection under the ATOL insolvency protection scheme visit the Civil Aviation Authority website.
 However you may be able to claim on your travel insurance if you have it, or through your credit card or debit card provider.